farscape-project/nextflow-moose/README.md

 Below we detail the steps for running a Nextflow+MOOSE pipeline.

-### Prerequisities
+### Dependencies

-We assume the user has java/openjdk installed and loaded (to run nextflow) and singularity (to launch the containers).
+We assume the user has java/openjdk installed and loaded (to run nextflow).
+To use containers on HPC, singularity is required (which is commonly a loadable module).
+Otherwise, the main dependency is nextflow (installation details found below).

+<details> <summary>Nextflow</summary>
 Nextflow can be installed as shown below, note that it depends on Java >= 11.0.
 ```bash
 cd $MYWORKDIR